American Megatrends: Technical problems

-On November 13, 1993, a number of PCs that used the AMIBIOS firmware started at boot-up to play the tune to Happy Birthday repeatedly while halting the computer until a key was pressed.
-The problem was resolved with a Trojan-free firmware upgrade from most manufacturers.
+On November 13, 1993, some PCs with AMIBIOS firmware began bootup playing the tune to "Happy Birthday".
+The PC would remain halted, and the song would continue playing until a key was pressed, after which bootup would resume.
+The problem was caused by a virus-free Trojan, which was later resolved with firmware updates.

-The AMI WinBIOS was a 1994 update to AMIBIOS, with a graphical user interface setup screen that mimicked the appearance of Windows 3.1 and supported mouse navigation, unusual at the time.
-WinBIOS was viewed favourably by Anand Lal Shimpi at AnandTech, but described by Thomas Pabst at Tom's Hardware as a "big disappointment", in part because of problems with distributing IRQ signals to every PCI and ISA expansion slot.
+The AMI WinBIOS was a 1994 update to AMIBIOS, with a GUI setup screen that mimicked the appearance of Windows 3.1 and supported mouse navigation, unusual at the time.
+WinBIOS was viewed favorably by Anand Lal Shimpi at AnandTech, but described by Thomas Pabst at Tom's Hardware as a "big disappointment", in part because of problems with distributing IRQ signals to every PCI and ISA expansion slot.

 In July 2008 Linux developers discovered issues with ACPI tables on certain AMIBIOS BIOSes supplied by Foxconn, ASUS, and MSI.
-The problem is related to the ACPI _OSI method, which is used by ACPI to determine the OS version (in case an ACPI patch only applies to one specific OS).
+The problem was related to the ACPI _OSI method, which is used by ACPI to determine the OS version (in case an ACPI patch only applies to one specific OS).
 In some cases, the OSI method caused problems on Linux systems, skipping code that was only executed on Windows systems.
 Foxconn and AMI worked together to develop a solution, which was included in later revisions of AMIBIOS.
 The issue affected motherboards with Intel Socket 775.
 Actual system behavior differed based on BIOS version, system hardware and Linux distribution.

-In October 2021 a supply chain issue was discovered where Baseboard Management Controllers were shipped with a license/royalty sticker that included a typo where the company name was written as "American Megatrands".
-It was determined to use the issue sticker as is and so many BMCs will continue to ship with this typo until further notice.
+In October 2021 an issue was discovered where some Baseboard Management Controllers were shipped with a license/royalty sticker that had the company name misspelled as "American Megatrands".